ibm-cloud-docs/openshift/openshift_health.md

 Collect and forward any events that are passed through your Kubernetes API server to {{site.data.keyword.la_full_notm}}.
 {: shortdesc}

+Forwarding Kubernetes API audit logs to LogDNA is not supported for version 3.11 clusters.
+{: note}

 In the following steps, you create an audit system in your cluster that consists of an audit webhook, a log collection service and webserver app, and a logging agent.
 The webhook collects the Kubernetes API server events from your cluster master.
 The log collection service is a Kubernetes `ClusterIP` service that is created from an image from the public {{site.data.keyword.cloud_notm}} registry.
 This service exposes a simple `node.js` HTTP webserver app that is exposed only on the private network.
 The webserver app parses the log data from the audit webhook and creates each log as a unique JSON line.
 Finally, the logging agent forwards the logs from the webserver app to {{site.data.keyword.la_full_notm}}, where you can view the logs.